google/dawn/docs/building.md

 # Clone the repo as "dawn"
 git clone https://dawn.googlesource.com/dawn dawn && cd dawn

-# Fetch dependencies (lose equivalent of gclient sync)
+# Fetch dependencies (loosely equivalent to gclient sync)
-python tools/fetch_dawn_dependencies.py --use-test-deps
+python tools/fetch_dawn_dependencies.py
 ```

 Use `python tools/fetch_dawn_dependencies.py -h` to know more about the available options.
-The `--use-test-deps` option used above specifies to also fetch dependencies needed by tests.
 Contrary to `depot_tools`, this scripts does not figure out option-dependent requirements automatically.

 ### Linux dependencies